-From the other side, this canyon is so magnificent that you can’t compare it to anything else.
-Even if you know Antelope or Canyon X or Zebra, Buckskin Gulch still is something incredible, and its charm is unimaginable.
+Buckskin Gulch slot canyon is so magnificent that you can’t compare it to anything else.
+Even if you know Upper Antelope Canyon, Lower Antelope Canyon, Antelope Canyon X, Zebra Slot Canyon near Escalante, or Peekaboo Slot Canyon, the Buckskin Gulch is still incredible, and its charm is unimaginable.
 This is why many people are trying to visit it, fighting for permits.
 And it’s not easy to get one.
-But for those who still want at least to touch it, there is an easier day hike option.
-Easier from permit perspective, but you still have to prepare yourself a similar way as multi-day hikers.
-Buckskin Gulch hike might be even 16 miles long, but of course, you can’t do it in one day.
-As a day hiker, you can set your limit according to your physical conditions.
+But there is an easier day hike option for those who still want to touch it.
+Easier from a permit perspective, but you still have to prepare yourself similarly to multi-day hikers.
+Make sure to add this hike to your bucket list while visiting Utah.
+It’s one of the best things to do while visiting Kanab.

 There are three aspects to consider selecting your visit date.
-If you plan a multi-day hike, it depends on the permit.
+If you plan a multi-day hike with an overnight stay, it depends on the permit.
 For a day hike, it’s easier because you only rely on the weather forecast and your free time availability.
-In this post, we are focusing only on day hikes, so the most important factor in planning your trip is the weather forecast.
+A permit is also needed for a day hike, but it’s much easier to get it.
+Below we provide details about permits for this canyon.
+This post focuses only on day hikes in Buckskin Gulch, so the weather forecast is the most important factor in planning your trip.

-It is also a good idea to make sure what mud conditions are in the slot canyon.
+Ensuring the mud conditions in the slot canyon is also a good idea.
 Sometimes after the rain, you can encounter muddy pools that may require wading or even using the appropriate gear.
 They are sometimes even waist-deep.

 Another question is the time of the day.
-And here the answer is easy – start as early as you can because you don’t want to hike in darkness and you would like to go as far as possible during the day.
+Start as early as possible because you don’t want to hike in darkness and would like to go as far as possible during the day.

 Below we have prepared an average temperatures chart for Buckskin Gulch so that you can adequately prepare.

-You can get a permit for day hiking in Buckskin Gulch at the self-pay stations at each trailhead.
-You can enter the slot canyon permit area using one of four trailheads (Wire Pass, Buckskin Gulch, Whitehouse, or Lee’s Ferry).
-While you reach the trailhead, please follow the procedure:
+It used to be possible to get a permit for day hiking in Buckskin Gulch at the self-pay stations at each trailhead.
+You could enter the slot canyon permit area using one of four trailheads (Wire Pass, Buckskin Gulch, Whitehouse, or Lee’s Ferry).
+While you reached the trailhead, you could follow the procedure of taking an envelope from the self-pay station, filling in all details, paying, tearing off the flap and placing it in a visible location on the dashboard of your vehicle, and sealing the envelope with the fee and dropping it in the fee box.

-If you are a day hiker, the most likely trailhead will be Wire Pass, Buckskin Gulch, or Whitehouse.
+If you are a day hiker, the trailhead will likely be Wire Pass, Buckskin Gulch, or Whitehouse.

 How to get to Buckskin Gulch Hike?

 There are four trailheads to Buckskin Gulch Hike.
-Below we will describe each of them in details:
+Below we will describe each of them in detail:

-Lee’s Ferry Trailhead – From Kanab, head south on US89A for 78 miles.
+From Kanab, head south on US89A for 78 miles.
 In Marble Canyon, turn right onto Lee’s Ferry Road and follow this for 4.4 miles to the trailhead.
 You will not cross the Colorado River.
-From Page, head south on US89 and in Bitter Springs turn right onto US89A.
+From Page, head south on US89, and in Bitter Springs, turn right onto US89A.
 From Marble Canyon, follow the same Lee’s Ferry Road to the trailhead.

 Buckskin Gulch Shuttle